 About Buffalo County

-Buffalo County, Nebraska is located in the south-central portion of the state and serves as a vital hub for commerce, agriculture, and transportation along the Interstate 80 corridor.
-The county seat is Kearney, a progressive city of approximately 33,000 residents that serves as the governmental and economic center of the county.
-Buffalo County encompasses approximately 968 square miles and maintains a total population of roughly 50,000 residents, making it one of the more populous counties in central Nebraska.
+Buffalo County, Nebraska is located in the south-central portion of the state and is an important hub for commerce, agriculture, and transportation along the Interstate 80 corridor.
+Buffalo County Seat is Kearney, a progressive city of approximately 33,000 residents that is the governmental and economic center of Buffalo County.
+Buffalo County includes approximately 968 square miles and maintains a total population of roughly 50,000 residents, making it one of the more populous counties in central Nebraska.

-- The Buffalo County Assessor maintains property valuations and tax assessment records, while the Buffalo County Register of Deeds records real property transactions, mortgages, and liens.
+- Buffalo County Assessor maintains property valuations and tax assessment records, while Buffalo County Register of Deeds records real property transactions, mortgages, and liens.

-The county was established in 1855 and named after the buffalo that once roamed the Great Plains in vast herds.
+Buffalo County was established in 1855 and named after the buffalo that once roamed the Great Plains in vast herds.
 Major landmarks include the Great Platte River Road Archway Monument, Fort Kearny State Historical Park (a former military outpost protecting Oregon Trail travelers), the University of Nebraska at Kearney campus, and Rowe Sanctuary, internationally recognized for its spring sandhill crane migration viewing.
-The county government operates through several key agencies located primarily in Kearney.
+Buffalo County government operates through several key agencies located primarily in Kearney.

 Sheriff, Police & Law Enforcement